gpdm/tinycore-targetdisplaymode/README.md

 I had myself already used my dated 27" 2009 iMac for several years in target display mode, simply because it has a nice display and it would be shame to throw away.

-However, the hard drive died recently, so I was trying to make it boot Linx from a USB thumb drive to enable target display mode on the go.
+However, the hard drive died recently, so I was trying to make it boot Linux from a USB thumb drive to enable target display mode on the go.

 # The Problem